NeoBlizzard-verbose/Lenovo-G570-Hackintosh/README.md

 # Lenovo-G570-Hackintosh
-[WIP] MacOS High Sierra on Lenovo G570 (20079) using the OpenCore Bootloader 0.8.9 Can also boot Mojave (preferred) and Catalina with dosdude1's patched installers.
+[WIP] MacOS High Sierra on Lenovo G570 (20079) using the OpenCore Bootloader 0.8.9 Can also boot Mojave (preferred) and Catalina optionally with dosdude1's patched installers.
+(you need to patch some things manually without patched installer)

 ## [DISCLAIMER]
 Before you proceed any further, you, the reader and a probable user of this EFI, accept that all changes that you are willing to perform on